pecan-pine/theater-seating/README.md

 The program places at least 3 seats between groups in a row, and fills in every other row in the theater.

 - It assumes most people would like to sit in the 4th row, and would prefer to sit as close as possible to the 4th row (but behind) as a second choice.
+After filling up all rows behind the 4th row, it fills in rows in the front starting with the rows furthest back.

 - The program assigns seats on a first-come first-served basis.